kyomangold/tech-europe-hack-paris/README.md

 # Best-In-Class – AI Tutor

-An AI Tutor that helps user students learn a subject using the Feynman technique.
-The project consists of a Next.js frontend and a Python backend with LiveKit integration for real-time communication.
+An AI-powered tutor that helps students master any subject using the Feynman technique—learn by teaching.
+The platform features a Next.js frontend and a Python backend with LiveKit integration for real-time, voice-based interactions.
+Students explain concepts in their own words; the AI provides feedback, guidance, and targeted questions to deepen understanding.

 ![Best-In-Class AI Tutor Screenshot](./best_in_class_ai_feynman.png)